A5hleyRich/delightful-downloads/readme.txt

 == Changelog ==

 = 1.2.2 =
++ Added caching to the [ddownload_count] shortcode.
 + Fixed a bug that caused the Dashboard Statistics widget to incorrectly display counts based on the WordPress timezone settings.
-+ Fixed a bug that caused the Logs table to incorrectly show the time since download.
++ Fixed a bug that caused the Logs table to incorrectly show the relative time since a download.
 + Fixed a bug that caused the Logs table to incorrectly show the author.